Frequently Asked Questions for Families of Addicts

 Q: May I bring food and/or beverages when I visit?

 A: As a general rule, outside food and drink is not allowed in the facility.
 The ATC offers a weekly shopping trip to one location, in which patients are permitted to request items.
 Items must be approved by the ATC medical team to ensure safety.
 Staff will retrieve requested items.
 Cash is required to purchase items.
+You may provide your loved one with cash to purchase items, rather than bringing them actual food and/or drink, which will likely be sent back home with you.

 Q: May I bring other items for my loved one?